Oscarmour75/Kriging-app/README.md

-# Kriging-app in R
+# Kriging app in R

 Used in many applications such as Geostatistics, environemental modeling or even Mineral exploration, Kriging is a very useful interpolation method, and we will see an illustration of it in 1D.

 The main library that I am using is <code>rlibkriging</code>, the Github link of which is <link>https://github.com/libKriging/libKriging</link>.
-Feel free to consult the documentation of this library at <link>https://libkriging.readthedocs.io/en/latest/</link>, you will find many details about it, the complete mathematical formalization and the way to install it in python or matlab if you want to.
+Feel free to consult the documentation of this library at <link>https://libkriging.readthedocs.io/en/latest/</link>, for many details about it, including the complete mathematical formalization and how to install it in Python or Matlab

 ## Installation of packages